Zb1ndev/sudoku/README.md

 # Sudoku
-A Sudoku Application made for the SDSU Programming Design Competition ( Plot twist, it sucks and I clearly had no idea what I was doing ) I think it also just crashes sometimes :)
+A Sudoku Application made for the SDSU Programming Design Competition ( Plot twist, it sucks and 15 year old me clearly had no idea what he was doing ) I think it also just crashes sometimes :)